GridTools/gt4py/CODING_GUIDELINES.md

 Temporarily, tests for testing utilities can be placed next to the module containing them, with the name `test_util_<module>.py`.
 This should be taken as a hint that the tested utils should be moved into the library.

-#### Feature Test Utils
+#### Integration Tests Utils

-Feature tests comprise their own utility functions, found under `integration_tests/cases.py` and are used throughout the directory.
-These utils comprise features for better test automation and simplification:
+Integrations tests comprise their own utility functions for features' testing, found in `cases.py` for better test automation and simplification:

     - Fields definitions, e.g. IJKField = Field[[IDim, JDim, KDim], np.int64]:
     - Cases fixtures: cartesian_case for structured, e.g. IDim, JDim; unstructured_case, e.g. EdgeDim.